Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ### Overlapping Sub-problems

 Let’s visually draw the recursive calls to see if there are any overlapping sub-problems.
-As we can see, in each recursive call, `profits` and `weights` arrays remain constant, and only `capacity` and `currentIndex` change.
-For simplicity, let’s denote capacity with `c` and `currentIndex` with `i`:
+As we can see, in each recursive call, `profits` and `weights` arrays remain constant, and only `capacity` and `currIndex` change.
+For simplicity, let’s denote capacity with `c` and `currIndex` with `i`:
 ![](./images/./images/./images/subproblems.png)
 We can clearly see that `c:4, i=3` has been called twice.
 Hence we have an <b>overlapping sub-problems pattern</b>.
 We can use <b>[Memoization](https://en.wikipedia.org/wiki/Memoization)</b> to solve <b>overlapping sub-problems</b> efficiently.